sam46/systems-notes/distributed.md

 consensus/majority/quorum protocol:
 - always choose odd number of replicas/nodes
 - clients talk to leader
-- leader "commits" and responds to client **_only after_** ensuring majority of nodes recieved the request too (i.e. the leader does the replication)
+- leader "commits" and responds to client **_only after_** ensuring majority of nodes recieved the request too (i.e. the leader handles/coordinates the replication)
 - periodic re-elections.
 Candidate needs a majority vote to become leader
 - every node maintains a log + other metadata (also written to disk for crash recovery)
 - log contains the (application) state entries (+ election term with each entry)